San Marino: Sport

 A Formula One race, the San Marino Grand Prix, was named after the state, although it did not take place there.
 Instead, it was held at the Autodromo Enzo e Dino Ferrari in the Italian town of Imola, about 100 km northwest of San Marino.
 Roland Ratzenberger and Ayrton Senna suffered fatal accidents a day apart during the 1994 Grand Prix.
-This international event was removed from the calendar in 2007, although the circuit has since returned to the calendar as the Emilia-Romagna Grand Prix.
+This international event was removed from the calendar in 2007, although the circuit has since returned to the calendar as the Emilia Romagna Grand Prix.
 The San Marino and Rimini's Coast motorcycle Grand Prix was reinstated in the schedule in 2007 and takes place at the Misano World Circuit Marco Simoncelli, as does San Marino's round of the World Superbike Championship.

 San Marino has a professional baseball team which plays in Italy's top division.
 It has participated in the European Cup tournament for the continent's top club sides several times, hosting the event in 1996, 2000, 2004, and 2007.
-It won the championship in 2006, 2011 and 2014.
+It won the championship in 2006, 2011, and 2014.
 Shooting is also very popular in San Marino, with many shooters having taken part in international competitions and the Olympic Games.
-San Marino is also the smallest country to have ever won an Olympic medal, having won one silver and a bronze in shooting in the 2020 Summer Olympics in Tokyo.
-Despite their small population, they got their silver in a team event losing the gold medal match to Spain 41–40.
+At the 2020 Summer Olympics, San Marino became the smallest country to earn an Olympic medal when Alessandra Perilli won a bronze medal in the women's trap.
+They later won another medal, this one silver, with Perilli's and Gian Marco Berti's performance in the mixed trap shooting event.

 Cuisine

-The cuisine of San Marino is extremely similar to Italian, especially that of the adjoining Emilia-Romagna and Marche regions, but it has a number of its own unique dishes and products.
+The cuisine of San Marino is extremely similar to central Italian cuisine, especially that of the adjoining Emilia-Romagna and Marche regions, but it has a number of its own unique dishes and products.
 Its best known is probably the Torta Tre Monti ("Cake of the Three Mountains" or "Cake of the Three Towers"), a wafer layered cake covered in chocolate depicting the Three Towers of San Marino.
 The country also has a small wine industry.

 UNESCO

 The site San Marino: Historic Centre and Mount Titano became part of the UNESCO World Heritage List in 2008.
-The decision was taken during the 32nd Session of the UNESCO World Heritage Committee composed of 21 Countries convened in Québec, Canada.
+The decision was taken during the 32nd Session of the UNESCO World Heritage Committee composed of 21 countries convened in Québec, Canada.